TechnoLiterati/Hacktoberfest2020/README.md

 - Add this file inside the folder with the name of the algorithm you have implemented.
 - If you have some specific details u need to add according to the implementation in a specific language, add it as comments in the code, or create a sub-folder (Algo Name - language) and add the text file and the code files.
 (Can also be done in case the implementation in a language requires more than one file.)
-- A more organized and structured pull request has gretaer chances to be approved.
-(Cuz maintainers are Lazy AF)
+- A more organized and structured pull request has greater chances to be approved.

 ## Links to help you out